redabs/kalam/README.txt

 always tell what areas are affected by changes.
 Instead of doing s/foo/bar/g and praying you can actually see that you've selected foo and the renaming is done interactively with multiple cursors.
 This is something I really want to keep.

+#Discussions:

+##Software vs. Hardware rendering
+Software pros:
+    * Portable
+    * Faster and less resource intensive if done right
+    * More resistant to dying graphics APIs, OpenGL, Vulkan...
+    * No added complexity wrt. graphics concepts that don't apply to us any way.